SillyTavern/SillyTavern-Docs/Extras/Running Extras in Colab.md

 * Paste the API URL into the box at the top. (**NOT the API Key box**)
 * If you have NOT enabled the `secure` option, make sure the API Key box is completely empty when using the official colab.
 * If you have enabled the `secure` option, paste the generated API key into the API Key box.
+* API key will appear in the colab's console output, for example: `Your API key is fee2f3f559`
 * Click "Connect"